 Ear surgery surgically reshapes and repositions the ears so they fit better with the natural contour of the face.
 This procedure, also known as otoplasty or ear pinning, corrects ears that are too large or protrude outward.
-Houston plastic surgeons, Dr. Russell Kridel and Dr. Angela Sturm, have keen anatomical eyes and skilled surgical touches for otoplasty surgery, and incorporate specific techniques to restructure the ear cartilages into a natural shape.
+Houston plastic surgeons, Dr. Russell Kridel and Dr. Sean Delaney, have a keen anatomical eye and skilled surgical touch for otoplasty surgery, and incorporate specific techniques to restructure the ear cartilages into a natural shape.
 Otoplasty gives patients the confidence to show their entire face from every angle without anxiety about their ears.

 What Sets Us Apart

-Dr. Kridel and Dr. Sturm are highly trained, award-winning facial plastic surgeons focused solely on aesthetic surgery of the face, head and neck areas.
-They have performed hundreds of successful otoplasty surgeries on both adults and children.
-Their skill and expertise gives patients the peace of mind that they are in the trusted hands of a specialist and that their ears will look so natural after the surgery friends and family will think they were born with them.
+Dr. Kridel and Dr. Delaney are highly trained, award-winning facial plastic surgeons focused solely on aesthetic surgery of the face, head and neck areas.
+Because they were first board-certified as Ear, Nose, Throat (ENT), Head and Neck surgeons before obtaining additional specific Facial Plastic Surgery training for a second board certification, they know the anatomy of the ear far better than a general surgeon.
+Their skill and expertise give patients the peace of mind that they are in the trusted hands of a specialist and that their ears will look so natural after the surgery friends and family will think they were born with them!

 Ear Surgery (Otoplasty) Reviews